 What do you do and why do you do it?

-Driven by an endless curiosity, I really like to connect people together to craft experiences and make a positive impact.
-My current mission is to contribute to contribute to Hennessy and our portfolio's success.
-To me wine and cognac [ the blending of distilled wine, the eaux-de-vie ] are a language that unite people and communities around the world independently of their origin and culture.
+Driven by an endless curiosity, I particularly enjoy connecting and empowering people to make a positive impact.
+Moved to the US to contribute to spread the love on cognac [blending of distilled wine, the eaux-de-vie].
+To me wine is a language that unite people and communities around the world independently of their origin and culture.

 You’re broken hearted - what tracks does your heartbreak playlist consist of?

 Sufjan Stevens, Bon Iver, Chopin, Michel Legrand